-- DO NOT apply directly to water or to soil where standing water is present except as specified on this label. - DO NOT apply in or on irrigation ditches. - DO NOT allow spray drift or runoff to fall into irrigation ditches. - DO NOT apply Indaziflam GRZ through an irrigation or chemigation system. - DO NOT apply or otherwise permit this product or sprays containing this product to come into contact with any non-target crop or desirable plants growing outside of the treatment site. - DO NOT apply to water saturated, frozen, or snow covered ground. - Do not apply in situations where the soil can be easily washed, blown, or moved onto cropland or land containing desirable vegetation.
+- DO NOT apply directly to water or to soil where standing water is present except as specified on this label. - DO NOT apply in or on irrigation ditches. - DO NOT allow spray drift or runoff to fall into irrigation ditches. - DO NOT apply through an irrigation or chemigation system. - DO NOT apply or otherwise permit this product or sprays containing this product to come into contact with any non-target crop or desirable plants growing outside of the treatment site. - DO NOT apply to water saturated, frozen, or snow covered ground. - Do not apply in situations where the soil can be easily washed, blown, or moved onto cropland or land containing desirable vegetation.
 Crops and desirable vegetation may be injured if treated soil is deposited into the areas where desirable vegetation is growing.
-Factors which can affect the movement of soil include surface soil texture, the intensity and direction of prevailing winds, vegetative cover, site slope, rainfall, and drainage patterns. - Do not use on newly seeded turf, residential lawns or commercial lawns, athletic fields, golf courses, sod farms, plant nurseries, greenhouse production sites, production or landscape ornamentals, or on trees grown in containers. - DO NOT harvest hay within 40 days of any single application. - DO NOT export hay from treated areas. - DO NOT apply by air in the State of New York. - Indaziflam GRZ is not for sale, distribution, or use in Nassau County or Suffolk County in New York State.
+Factors which can affect the movement of soil include surface soil texture, the intensity and direction of prevailing winds, vegetative cover, site slope, rainfall, and drainage patterns. - Do not use on newly seeded turf, residential lawns or commercial lawns, athletic fields, golf courses, sod farms, plant nurseries, greenhouse production sites, production or landscape ornamentals, or on trees grown in containers. - DO NOT export hay from treated areas. - DO NOT apply by air in the State of New York. - Indaziflam GRZ is not for sale, distribution, or use in Nassau County or Suffolk County in New York State. - Maximum use rates for areas that are grazed by livestock and/or rotated for hay:

-- Maximum use rates for areas that are grazed by livestock and/or rotated for hay: - Do not exceed 5 fl oz per acre of Indaziflam GRZ (0.065 lb active ingredient per acre) in a single application. - Do not exceed 6 fl oz per acre of Indaziflam GRZ (0.078 lb active ingredient per acre) in a 12-month period. - Maximum use rates for areas that are not grazed by livestock and not cut for hay: - Do not exceed 7 fl oz per acre of Indaziflam GRZ (0.091 lb active ingredient per acre) in a single application. - Do not exceed 10 fl oz per acre of Indaziflam GRZ (0.130 lb active ingredient per acre) in a 12-month period. - DO NOT make more than two applications in a 12-month period.
-Allow at least 60 days between applications.
+- Do not exceed 7 fl oz per acre (0.0091 lb active ingredient per acre) in a single application. - Do not exceed 7 fl oz per acre (0.0091 lb active ingredient per acre) per year. - Maximum use rates for areas that are not grazed by livestock and not cut for hay: - Do not exceed 7 fl oz per acre (0.091 lb active ingredient per acre) in a single application. - Do not exceed 10 fl oz per acre (0.130 lb active ingredient per acre) per year. - DO NOT make more than two applications per year.
+Allow at least 60 days between applications. - In situations where naturally occurring rangeland food plants are regularly harvested for human consumption, DO NOT harvest for 22 months following application.